iinukng/React-Portfolio/README.md

 # react-portfolio

 ## Description
 This application is a template/first draft of my portfolio I build with react.
+As of now this cite is still a "work in progress" application.

 ## Deployed Application